spdustin/ChatGPT-AutoExpert/System Prompts.md

 # Behind the scenes

 Let's see what `SYSTEM` messages are used behind the scenes at ChatGPT, and how they might influence custom instructions.
+They have been especially useful for me as I work on the [ChatGPT AutoExpert](README.md) custom instructions and supporting package (in the case of the Developer Edition).

 > [!NOTE]
 > I have added whitespace to some prompts to improve readability/formatting (but only where it wouldn't change how ChatGPT would attend to the prompt).